hypothesis/onboarding/.github/ISSUE_TEMPLATE/04_first_pr.md

 ---
-name: 03.
-Making your first pull request
+name: 04.
+Make your first pull request
 about: Tasks for a new engineer to make their first pull request
-title: <@username> First Pull Request
+title: Make your first pull request
 labels: ''
 assignees: ''